johnwhirsch/PDQ-Deploy---inventory-and-update-network-drives-for-all-users/README.md

 # PDQ-Deploy---inventory-and-update-network-drives-for-all-users
 This script was designed for use with PDQ Deploy to create an inventory and update network drives for all users profiles on a computer.
+This script has only been tested on Windows 10 computers, please do your own testing before deploying this script.

 PDQ Inventory Setup: